 The aims of LCO's data pipeline are (1) to do the best we can for the bulk of potential users, and (2) to create pipeline products that are of the most general use.
 In addition, the pipeline emphasizes recording of the processing steps performed, the parameters used, and the software versions employed.
 These records are of vital importance for documenting the provenance of the reduced data.

-The data pipeline, nicknamed BANZAI, evolved from the set of image processing algorithms devised by the Supernova key project team and began processing all raw frames at the start of the 2016A semester.
+The data pipeline, named BANZAI, evolved from the set of image processing algorithms devised by the 2014 Global Supernova Project team.
+The BANZAI pipeline began processing raw frames from all of LCOGT's instruments in April 2016.
 The BANZAI pipeline is coded in python, maintained in-house by LCOGT scientists, and stored in a Github repository.
 It runs automatically and requires no user input.
-It processes raw imager frames as soon as they are received at LCOGT's Santa Barbara headquarters; the results of this immediate ("Quicklook") reduction are transferred to the archive within approximately 15 minutes.
-The Quicklook reduction uses the bias, dark, and flat field frames from the current night for calibration.
-Final image processing, using the best-available calibration frames, is done after all science frames are transferred to headquarters at the conclusion of each local night.
+Raw imager frames are processed as soon as they are received in LCOGT's cloud (Amazon S3) archive.
+The reduced frames are typically available in the archive in < 10 minutes.

 During processing, the following calibrations are performed:

 The final data products are multi-extension FITS files with four extensions: